Akkadu/Akkadu_Streaming_Integration/README.md

 ## Authentication

-- As previously mentioned the necessary @akkadu/akkadu-rtc is served behind the token found in .npmrc.
+- As previously mentioned the necessary @akkadu/akkadu-rtc is served with proper npm token
 - Connecting to the streaming service is done for now through username && password + a roomName in the future this will be replaced with a token based authentication